 Driverless Bus Trial

-In October 2018 City of Playford commenced a driverless bus trial around the Lyell McEwin Hospital precinct, aimed at reducing traffic congestion by providing a free park-and-ride service.
-Lyell McEwin Hospital patients, staff and visitors are encouraged to park their car at the Lionsgate carpark (opposite the old Holden site) and ride the driverless bus to their destination.
+Between October 2018 and 13 June 2019 City of Playford ran Phase One of a driverless bus trial around the Lyell McEwin Hospital precinct, aimed at reducing traffic congestion by providing a free park-and-ride service.

 - How other road users respond to this type of vehicle